rosieli5/rosieli5.github.io/_pages/about.md

 ---
 <div style="text-align: justify;" markdown="1">
 <!-- ## About             -->
 I am a sixth-year Ph.D. candidate in Finance at Yale School of Management.
-I conduct research on asset pricing, machine learning, natural language processing, and financial econometrics.
+I conduct research on asset pricing, machine learning, and natural language processing.

 Before Yale, I earned an M.S. in Financial Mathematics from the University of Chicago and a B.S. in Economics from Huazhong University of Science and Technology.